 The precedence of operators in the C language is defined by their priorities.
 However, it may be changed with the use of parentheses.
 As for the discussed operators the post-increment and the post-decrement operators are of the highest priority.
 Then, the pre-increment and pre-decrement operators.
 Next, all the unary operators (including the sizeof and cast operators).
 Later, all the arithmetic operators, just like in the mathematics.
-Subsequently, the bitwise shift operators and next the relation operators (the equality and inequality operators have lower priority than the rest of them).
+Subsequently, the bitwise shift operators have lower priority than the rest of them).
 Later the bitwise operators (in order: the and, the exclusive or and the or) and after them the boolean operators, in the same order, except for exclusive or, which is nonexistent.
 Next goes the ternary operator.
 The lowest priority have the assignment operator and assignment shorthands.